knocknote/gotx/README.md

 // Repository is unaware of transactions func (r *RedisRepository) FindByID(ctx context.Context, userID string) (*model.Model, error)  {
-    //In case 1 reader is `redis.Client` and writer is `redis.Pipeliner`
+    //Case 1 reader is `redis.Client` and writer is `redis.Pipeliner`
-	//In case 1 reader is `redis.Client` and writer is `redis.Pipeliner` read only option is unsupported
+    //Case 2 reader is `redis.Client` and writer is `redis.Pipeliner` read only option is unsupported
-	//In case 1 reader and writer is `redis.Client` reader, writer := r.clientProvider.CurrentClient(ctx).Reader()
+    //Case 3 reader and writer is `redis.Client` reader, writer := r.clientProvider.CurrentClient(ctx).Reader()

     // calling `writer.Get` returns empty result in `redis.TxPipelined` so use reader to use get item.